Steve King: Personal life, education, and business career

-King was born on May 28, 1949, in Storm Lake, Iowa, the son of Mildred Lila (née Culler), a homemaker, and Emmett A. King, a state police dispatcher.
-His father has Irish and German ancestry, and his mother has Welsh roots, as well as American ancestry going back to the colonial era.
-His grandmother was a German immigrant.
+King was born on May 28, 1949, in Storm Lake, Iowa, the son of Lila Mildred (née Culler), a homemaker, and Emmett Arnold King, a state police dispatcher.
+His father had Irish and German ancestry, and his mother had Welsh roots, as well as American ancestry going back to the colonial era.
+His paternal grandmother was a German immigrant.
 King graduated in 1967 from Denison Community High School.
 In 1972, he married Marilyn Kelly, with whom he has three children.
-Though raised Methodist, King attends his wife's Catholic church, having converted 17 years after marrying her.
+Though he was raised in the United Methodist Church, King attends his wife's Catholic church, and converted to Catholicism 17 years after their marriage.
 His son Jeff King, a consultant, has been active in his political campaigns.

-King attended Northwest Missouri State University from 1967 to 1970, where he was a member of the Alpha Kappa Lambda fraternity and majored in math and biology, but did not graduate.
+King attended Northwest Missouri State University from 1967 to 1970, where he was a member of the Alpha Kappa Lambda fraternity and majored in mathematics and biology, but did not graduate.
 In 1975, King founded King Construction, an earthmoving company.
 In the 1980s, he founded the Kiron Business Association.
 King's involvement with the Iowa Land Improvement Contractors' Association led to regional and national offices in that organization and a growing interest in public policy.